-Setting 2019 AIP Award Opportunities
+Setting 2022 AIP Award Opportunities

-Target annual incentive opportunities are expressed as a percentage of base salary and payouts can range from 0% to 200% of target award amounts based on financial performance.
-Targets were established by the MD&C Committee based on each NEO's level of responsibilities and his or her ability to impact our overall results, as well as consideration of the benchmarking data as previously discussed.
-For 2019, there were no changes to target annual incentive levels for NEOs.
+Target annual incentive opportunities are expressed as a percentage of base salary.
+For 2022, payouts could range from 0% to 200% of target award amounts based on financial performance.
+Annual incentive targets were established by the MD&C Committee based on each NEO's level of responsibilities and his or her ability to impact our overall results, as well as consideration of the benchmarking data as previously discussed.
+For 2022, there were no changes to target annual incentive levels for all NEOs, excluding Ms. Kozak as she joined the Company during the year.

+Executive (1) FY'22 Target (' Performance Modifier

-FY '19 AIP Oppo rtunity Range ( Opportun t Award Executive(1) Target AIP(2) Below Threshold Threshold Target Maximum F. Nicholas Grasberger III 110% 25% of Target 100% of Peter F. Minan 75% 0% of Target 200% of Russell C. Hochman 65% 070 of larger 2370 of Target Target Target Tracey L. McKenzie 65%
+AIP (2) Below Threshold Threshold Target Maximum BUC

+F. Nicholas Grasberger III 110%

+Peter F. Minan n/a 25% of Target 100% of Target 200% of Target

+Russell C. Hochman 65% 0% of Target

+A. Russell Mitchell 60% 1 approved goals

+Jennifer O. Kozak (3) 65% 1 5-3.0